vippermaeglin/self-driven-car-nd/README.md

 ### Projects ###

-* Finding Lane Lines on the Road:
+* <a href="https://github.com/vippermaeglin/self-driven-car-nd"> Finding Lane Lines on the Road</a>:
 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.